Lung Imaging Research Project

 The Andreas Center is providing some support for a one-day Christian Leadership Summit in early March 2013 in New York City that will be moderated by Dordt College President Emeritus Dr. Carl Zylstra.
 This Integrity Project, hosted by the Consortium for Educational Advancement, seeks to challenge Christian leaders and institutions to demonstrate and nurture the highest level of integrity, in character, accountability, intellect, doctrine, and morals.
 The Project will analyze past concerns and encourage the development of effective present and future leaders who acknowledge Jesus Christ as Lord, motivating them to fulfill this commitment through a life of service.

 Located in Ndola, Zambia, this Christian university seeks to prepare students for leadership in the church and business community.
-During summer 2009, Professors Ron Vos (agriculture) and Tom Wolthuis (theology) taught courses at Northrise and explored further exchange possibilities between Northrise and Dordt.
+During summer 2009, Professor Ron Vos (agriculture) and former professor Tom Wolthuis (theology; now co-president of the Institute for Christian Studies) taught courses at Northrise and explored further exchange possibilities between Northrise and Dordt.
 To read more about Wolthuis's experiences, you can read his blog.
 Vos returned in May 2010 and 2012, both times with Dordt students in tow.

 Professional Development School (PDS)